sekamaneka/openvpn/README.md

 #Securing DNS on the Consumer Level using a Dedicated Home Server and OpenVPN
 ##This guide should work without modifications on a clean [Raspbian Jessie lite install](https://www.raspberrypi.org/downloads/raspbian/) and an IPV4 network.
-###Related Setup incase of Dynamic Public IP.
+###Related Setup
-1. You have to create a hostname for your public IP that updates frequently so you can always access the OpenVPN network.
+1. Incase of Dynamic Public IP, you have to create a hostname for your public IP that updates frequently so you can always access the OpenVPN network.
 There are a lot of free options you can use.
 I found [noip's](https://noip.com) update client to be somewhat lacking.
 I have since then changed to [ddnss.de](https://ddnss.de/) in conjunction with ddclient and it works like a charm.
 2. As described in Raspberry Pi Setup point 3.2.1 you have to disable the DHCP server in your router at that moment so that dnsmasq can take over.

 ###Raspberry Pi Setup